 WHO WE ARE

-Founded in 2013 by Kelly du Plessis, Rare Diseases South Africa is a non-profit organisation that has been successfully working to ensure that people living with a rare disease experience better recognition and support, improved health services, and a better life overall.
+Founded in 2013 by Kelly du Plessis, Rare Diseases South Africa is a non-profit organisation that has been successfully working to ensure that people living with a rare diseases and congenital disorders experience better recognition and support, improved health service and a better life overall.

 The organisation is currently managed on a day-to-day basis by a CEO, who is assisted by selected external consultants.
 The Board of Directors also include individuals representing different sectors of the economy and people impacted by rare diseases.